nlp-uoregon/trankit/README.md

 ```

 #### Perform all tasks on the input
-After initializing a pretrained pipeline, it can be used to process the inputs on all tasks as shown below.
+After initializing a pretrained pipeline, it can be used to process the input on all tasks as shown below.
 If the input is a sentence, the tag `is_sent` must be set to True.
 ```python
 from trankit import Pipeline